michilu/proto-api/openapi-client/go/docs/ExampleServiceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiExampleServiceQueryRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiQueryRequest struct via the builder pattern

 Name | Type | Description  | Notes